Painting by French Impressionist Édouard Manet showing three people, including fellow Impressionist Berthe Morisot, on a balcony

 Roxanne and David Soward

-Additional support is provided by Alexandria and Dwight Ashdown, The Gladys Krieble Delmas Foundation, Dr. Leontina Kelly Gallagher, Wanda Kownacki, Karen J. Kubin, Robin Rosa Laub, Leesa Miao and Martin Romo, Amelia and Ken Morris, Nancy and Alan Schatzberg, and Andrea Schultz.
+Additional support is provided by Alexandria and Dwight Ashdown, Jess D. Brown, The Gladys Krieble Delmas Foundation, Dr. Leontina Kelly Gallagher, Daniel Hendel and Jorge S. Young, Ellen S. Jamieson, Wanda Kownacki, Karen J. Kubin, Robin Rosa Laub, Robert Meadows and Dennis Otto, Leesa Miao and Martin Romo, Amelia and Ken Morris, Chandra and Michael Rudd, Nancy and Alan Schatzberg, Andrea Schultz, and Sotheby’s.